Welcome to the new and improved HBS Compute Grid v2.5!

 Finally, PAC is not immediately available in the new environment.
 We hope to have this running in early 2019.

-Additionally, the queues and scheduling setup is a work in progress!
+The queues and scheduling setup is a work in progress!
 As we add more compute nodes, watch usage patterns, and determine how the scheduler responds, we may need to adjust the scheduling policies and limits; though we will communicate clearly any changes and with advanced notice.

-During this transition period, you will need to use new hostnames to log into the new environment:
+You will need to use new hostnames to log into the new environment:

 For SSH / terminal sessions, login in to